 The theme of openness played out in other areas of the home—including the master bath.
 “The space was originally three separate rooms for the shower, bathroom, and toilet,” said Tyler.
 “Rachel introduced the idea of combining the bathtub and shower area into a wet room that feels more open, ultimately making the bathroom feel bigger.”

 With confidence in their new design aesthetic, the couple selected a gorgeous freestanding bathtub as the room’s central fixture in front of the window.
-Using the new open floor plan, RL Concetti created a detailed construction plan and worked directly with the plumber, glass company, and framer to ensure the centerpiece would sit at the perfect angle.
+Using the new open floor plan, Concetti created a detailed construction plan and worked directly with the plumber, glass company, and framer to ensure the centerpiece would sit at the perfect angle.